TrungNguyen1909/writeups/GGCTF20/index.md

 - `handle0` is binded to the passed `Ptr`
 - `handle1` is binded to a newly created `InterfaceRequest`

 Lucky to us, handles are [generated increasingly](https://source.chromium.org/chromium/chromium/src/+/master:mojo/core/handle_table.cc;drc=6e8b402a6231405b753919029c9027404325ea00;l=56).
-So we are able to predict the handles of the `Ptr` and `InterfaceRequest` from the handle of our port.
+So we can predict the handles of the `Ptr` and `InterfaceRequest` from the handle of our port.

 ## 8.5.
 To know who our receivers are

 While creating this exploit, I ran into a programming bug which prevents my message buffer being copied.
 This leads me to discover a way to know which object is behind the port:

-By sending an invalid message (set [the first `uint32_t`(`header_size`)](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/bindings/lib/validation_util.cc;drc=6e8b402a6231405b753919029c9027404325ea00;bpv=1;bpt=1;l=30?q=ValidateStructHeader&ss=chromium%2Fchromium%2Fsrc&gsn=ValidateStructHeaderAndClaimMemory) 0), you can trigger a validation error at [this line](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/bindings/lib/validation_util.cc;drc=6e8b402a6231405b753919029c9027404325ea00;l=45) and the verbose logging willl print something like this
+By sending an invalid message (set [the first `uint32_t` (`num_bytes`)](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/bindings/lib/validation_util.cc;drc=6e8b402a6231405b753919029c9027404325ea00;bpv=1;bpt=1;l=30?q=ValidateStructHeader&ss=chromium%2Fchromium%2Fsrc&gsn=ValidateStructHeaderAndClaimMemory) to 0), you can trigger a validation error at [this line](https://source.chromium.org/chromium/chromium/src/+/master:mojo/public/cpp/bindings/lib/validation_util.cc;drc=6e8b402a6231405b753919029c9027404325ea00;l=45) and the verbose logging will print something like this

 ```
 Mojo error in NetworkService:Validation failed for network.mojom.CookieAccessObserver [master] MessageHeaderValidator [VALIDATION_ERROR_UNEXPECTED_STRUCT_HEADER]
 ```

-That's it, you now know who are you sending to.
+That's it, now you know who are you sending to.

 ## 8.6.
 Where are my factory ??

-I stucked and cannot find any factories within the ports.
-There are even some ports which never responds to my messages.
+I stucked and cannot find any factories within the leaked ports.
+There are even some ports which never responds to any of my messages.

 At this point (ofc after the CTF has ended), Stephen points out my missing bit: I didn't set the messages' [`sequence_num`](https://source.chromium.org/chromium/chromium/src/+/master:mojo/core/ports/event.h;drc=6e8b402a6231405b753919029c9027404325ea00;l=157).
 It seems like the Mojo system use this number to prevent message duplication.